 Clinical education experiences are an exciting required part of the student’s educational program.
 Completion of coursework does not guarantee that a student will be provided an affiliation at a specific time or at a particular facility as this depends on the educational needs of the student and the availability of clinical facilities.
 However, every attempt will be made to plan a student’s affiliations in proper sequence.

 This program is designed for the entry-level DPT student who wishes to begin the PhD program while in the entry-level program.

 - Students apply as usual and must be admitted to the entry-level program.

-- Applications for this consecutive degree program are not accepted until the 2nd semester of the DPT program.
+- Applications for this consecutive degree program are not accepted until the 2nd or 5th semester of the DPT program.

 - Minimum of 37 semester credit hours following the DPT degree is expected for the Ph.D. degree